Ordinarily available provision (schools)

 There should be access to a range of equipment and resources to support learners with sensory differences, sensory impairment, and physical disabilities.

-Occupational Therapy resource pack.
+Occupational Therapy resource finder

 Concrete apparatus and adapted resources are available for those learners who require it.